Mauá

 Mauá ([maˈwa]) is a municipality in the state of São Paulo, in Brazil.
-Is part of the metropolitan region of São Paulo.
+It is part of the metropolitan region of São Paulo.
 The population as of 2020 is 477,552 inhabitants (11th largest city in population number of the state), the density is 7,500 /km2 and the area is 62.6 km2.
 The density is in fact bigger, since one third of the city is occupied by industries and 10% is countryside or forest.
 Its name comes from the Tupi language and means the one that is high.
-As it's a municipality, it can also be translated as high city.
+As it is a municipality, it can also be translated as high city.
 However, back when the city was a small village, its name was Pilar, then the name was changed in 1934 into Mauá as a homage to Visconde de Mauá, entrepreneur which built the Santos–Jundiaí railway that passes through the city.

 Mauá has the 23rd largest GDP of São Paulo state.

-Is the birthplace of Brazilian tableware industry.
+It is the birthplace of Brazilian tableware industry.